Kitchens

 Storing your orange slices is key to making them last for future years.
 First, you need to make sure you have dried them thoroughly – if you haven’t done so, or store them in a damp or humid space, mold can creep in and ruin them.

-Outside of the festive season, store them in an airtight container such as a Ziploc bag, a plastic storage box, or a jar with a tight fitting lid.
+Outside of the festive season, store them in an airtight container such as a Ziploc bag or a glass jar with an air-tight lid, like this from Amazon.
 If you’ve recently washed your container, ensure it is totally dry before adding the orange slices.
 Store them well, and you’ll have them ready and waiting to combine with fresh Christmas foliage ideas year on year.

-How do you dry oranges for Christmas decorations?
+Can you dry whole oranges for Christmas decorations?

 Drying oranges for Christmas decorations is a great alternative to drying slices.
-Use a scoring method to create pattern on a whole fruit.
+An oven is a better method for this, since it's bigger and the process can take up to 3 hours.

 ‘To score and decorate oranges and other citrus fruits, invest in a fruit channel knife to get a neat and consistent finish,’ says Country Homes & Interiors stylist Sara Bird.
 ‘Carefully score a pattern.
 Either leave as they are or decorate with clove studs.
 To easily add these, pierce the peel with a skewer where required then push in a clove.’